Search

 Information from Gov.Wales

-There is no separate stamp duty tax relief for first-time buyers in Wales.
-You may also have to pay higher LTT rates if you buy an additional home.
+There is no additional stamp duty tax relief for first-time buyers in Wales.
+You may have to pay higher LTT rates if you buy an additional home.

 Image source: Getty Images